QuantEcon/python-lecture-sandpit.myst/lectures/ak2_zejin.md

 At each time $ t \geq 0$ a representative old person and a representative young person are alive.

-Thus, at time $t$ a representative old person coexists with a representative young person who will become an old person at time $t+1$.
+At time $t$ a representative old person coexists with a representative young person who will become an old person at time $t+1$.

 We assume that the population size is constant over time.

 A young person works, saves, and consumes.

-An old person dissaves and consumes but does not work,
+An old person dissaves and consumes, but does not work,

-There is a government that lives forever, i.e., at $t=0, 1, 2, \ldots $.
+A government lives forever, i.e., at $t=0, 1, 2, \ldots $.

 Each period $t \geq 0$, the government taxes, spends, transfers, and borrows.

-Initial conditions set from outside the model at time $t=0$ are
+Initial conditions set  outside the model at time $t=0$ are

 * $K_0$ -- initial capital stock  brought into time $t=0$ by a representative  initial old person
-* $D_0$ government debt falling due at $t=0$ and owned by a representative old person at time $t=0$
+* $D_0$ --  government debt falling due at $t=0$ and owned by a representative old person at time $t=0$

 $K_0$ and $D_0$ are both measured in units of time $0$ goods.